mawfia/SWE-681-Programming-Assignment/README.md

 HOW TO USE:
 ---------------------
-Production environment contains a prototype application allowing users to read, write, or update bicycles.
-Wireframes show 'how to use' and will be updated to show bidding.
-You may login using test@test.com, password !QAZzaq1 or create your own account.
+Production environment contains a prototype application allowing users to create, view, update, auction, or bid on bicycle listings.
+Wireframes depict 'how to use' and will eventually be updated to show bidding procedures.
+Login with "test@test.com", password "!QAZzaq1" or create your own account.

 Production environment application may be viewed at: http://mawfia.eastus.cloudapp.azure.com/